 Robot Lending Library

-On March 25, 2011 Senator Kelvin Ogilvie announced the Atlantic Canada opportunities Agency support for the Nova Scotia Robot Lending Library.
-Initiated by Acadia University, this project will see 60 LEGO Mindstorms robots distributed to community groups and classrooms across the province.
+On March 25, 2011 Senator Kelvin Ogilvie announced the Atlantic Canada Opportunities Agency support for the Nova Scotia Robot Lending Library.
+Initiated by Acadia University, this project will see 60 NXT LEGO Mindstorms robots distributed to community groups and classrooms across the province.
 This project is a joint effort of several organizations working together - Nova Scotia community College (six campuses), Imhotep's Legacy Academy, Techsploration and the Nova Scotia Department of Education.

-We are grateful to ACOA, NSCC, Michelin and Nova Scotia Economic and Rural Development and Tourism for their support for this project.
+We are grateful to ACOA, NSCC, Michelin, and Nova Scotia Economic and Rural Development and Tourism for their support for this project.

 In 2015-16, we received funding from Nova Scotia Business INC. (NSBI) and The Ministry of Education & Early Childhood Development (EECD) to purchase new, EV3 Robot Kits.
 We greatly appreciate their financial support.

 What groups are eligible to "borrow" a robot?

 Competition Teams in FIRST® LEGO® League Challenge and Robofest are given priority and any community or school group that has a youth leader willing to:

 - be trained in the use of the robot

 - commit to using the robots to teach about science and technology

 - Take good care of the robot